fastify/fastify/docs/Errros.md

 <a id="FST_ERR_CTP_ALREADY_PRESENT"></a>
 ### FST_ERR_CTP_ALREADY_PRESENT

-The parser for this type was already registered.
+The parser for this content type was already registered.

 <a id="FST_ERR_CTP_INVALID_TYPE"></a>
 ### FST_ERR_CTP_INVALID_TYPE